R0NAM1/zemond/README.md

 # To Do:
 - ✓ Change M3u8FileWriter to use 1 minute segments and stop after remaining time in minute, forces it to stay locked to a minute
 - ✓ Fix AioRTC left over tasks
+- Have encoding options available through HTTP and modified with env vars in the m3u8 script.
 - Add Used Threads, Ram CPU and Amount of Clients On Dashboard
 - Fix Timeline head positioning to keep both videos in sync, change based on length and use that timestamp to set all videos,
 - Main Camera View Change Style